Introduction – What digital marketing channels provide the best ROI?

 Profit Breakdown:

 The profit would have to be much higher for Scenario C to work.
-In addition to more sales, there should be improvements to conversion rates and average transaction value or for the cost of production/purchase and profit margin to be improved from the product supplier.
+In addition to more sales, there should be improvements to conversion rates and average transaction value, or the cost of production or purchase and profit margin should be improved by the product supplier.

 To help visualise this, I have included a graph below showing how profit will diminish after a certain point.

-How Economies of Scale applies to digital marketing.
+How Economies of Scale apply to digital marketing.

-Using economies of scale (as mentioned above regarding cost of production) can be an effective way to grow business; however, economies of scale sometimes work differently regarding PPC.
+Using economies of scale (as mentioned above regarding cost of production) can be an effective way to grow a business; however, economies of scale sometimes work differently regarding PPC.
 Economies of scale work by reducing the cost of production in line with an increase in sales; therefore, the percentage of that cost of production diminishes.
-The above example, regarding agency fees versus spend, is precisely that.
+The above example regarding agency fees versus spend is precisely that.

 How focusing on high-quality leads can reduce performance…

-My final point in this article is how concentrating purely on high-quality leads can reduce performance.
+My final point in this article is that concentrating purely on high-quality leads can reduce performance.

 Every keyword has a conversion rate, and every landing page has a conversion rate, which can vary wildly.

-• 1.
-In this example, the client has a budget per day of £100.
-Clicks cost £20 per click on average, five clicks per day.
+1. In this example, the client has a budget per day of £100.
+Clicks cost £20 per click on average, for five clicks per day.

 Achieving this result is fine if the margin is there, but the client wants to see more leads and sales, as they are measured on this, so receiving a lead every 20 days does not cut it (as this is a meagre 18.25 leads per year)